-Supposedly Confucius said that.
-Not Jodi Picoult.
+Supposedly Confucius said that, but there’s no definitive evidence.
+It was most assuredly not Jodi Picoult.
 Either way, probably good advice.

 Thing is, it’s not so very much fun.
 Warnings against revenge generally aren’t.
 It’s also the problem I have with movies like Willard, Carrie, Massacre At Central High, or Fade To Black.
 On the surface each seems like the swift hand of justice.
 The rightful execution, as it were, of karma.